sohamsshah/insight-jainism/docs/Stories/Tale_of_a_baby_swans.md

 Later in life, Jeevandhar Swami faced further challenges as he found himself ensnared and imprisoned within the stronghold of the enemy clan.

 > ***Due to Jeevandhar Swami's past actions of separating the the baby swan as Yashodhar, he found himself enduring prolonged separation from his own parents in this current life.
-Furthermore, his act of confining the innocent birds resulted in his imprisonment by the enemy in this life.***
+Furthermore, his act of confining that innocent bird resulted in his imprisonment by the enemy in this life.***

 Isn't this insight fascinating?